Trump ‘wants’ Glock pistol he can’t legally purchase

 Donald Trump, who is facing two separate federal indictments and dozens of criminal charges in four states, posed with a handgun with his face engraved on the grip during a tour of a gun store in South Carolina.

-A spokesperson for the former president said he bought the weapon, then later clarified that he only wanted to.
-In a video of the exchange on social media, Mr Trump can be heard telling the seller “I want to buy one” as he points to a bronze-coloured Glock pistol.
+A social media post from a spokesperson for the former president said he bought the weapon, then clarified that he only wanted to, then deleted the post with a video of the exchange, in which Mr Trump can be heard telling the seller “I want to buy one” as he points to a bronze-coloured Glock pistol.

+The clip was preserved by a social media account for the National Rifle Association, with a post stating that the leading candidate for the 2024 Republican nomination for president “falls in love with a Trump edition gun”.

 Mr Trump posed with the gun alongside South Carolina’s Republican Attorney General Alan Wilson before a campaign rally.